-Newly hired assistants must complete a Form I-9 by the first day of work noted on the letter of appointment.
-The Form I-9 is completed in the Graduate Assistantship Office located in PAC 518; an assistant's appointment cannot be processed without it.
-For more information about completing the Form I-9, contact the Graduate Assistantship Office at (217) 206-6544.
+Newly hired assistants must complete a Form I-9 by the first day of work noted on the letter of appointment; an assistant's appointment cannot be processed without it.
+For more information about completing the Form I-9, contact the Graduate Assistantship Office at 217-206-6544.